Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Create a ClusterRoleBinding
-ClusterRoleBinding grants the permissions defined in a role to a user or set of users. holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.
+ClusterRoleBinding grants a user or a group of users the permissions defined in a role, and it grants that access to all the namespaces in a cluster.
+It holds a list of subjects (users, groups etc.), and a reference to the role being granted.
-A ClusterRoleBinding grants that access cluster-wide.

-Alternatively, A RoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.

 If you want to bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.

-The name of ClusterRoleBinding object must be a valid path segment name.

 ### To create a ClusterRoleBinding

 1. Enter your credentials and log into the Kyma cluster.
-2. Select the desired namespace.
+2. Select a namespace.
 3. Click the _**Permissions**_ tab in the side bar.
 4. Click on _**Create Binding**_ in the right corner of the _**Role Bindings**_ tab.
 5. Select the option _**User Group**_ and enter "recruitment" in the _**User Group**_ box.